FOCA is very concerned about the potential impacts of introduced species and the effect they can have on our quality of life in Ontario.

 Visit FOCA’s webpages on a number of particular invasive species:

 Citizen scientists are volunteers who monitor our lakes, lands and rivers.
 They are often the first line of defence when it comes to finding and identifying invasive species!
-Learn more about citizen science in FOCA’s video:
+Learn more about citizen science in FOCA’s video at the side:

 Also consult these partner resources: